-The projective unitary group $PU(n)$ is the quotient $U(n)/S^{1}$ of the unitary group $U(n)$ by its center $S^{1}=\{e^{i\theta }I_{n};\theta \in \lbrack 0,2\pi ]\}$, where $I_{n}$ is the identity matrix of rank $n$.
-It is the group of holomorphic isometries on the complex projective space $\mathbb{ C}P^{n-1}$, is essential to the pure Yang--Mills gauge theory, and to the twisted $K$--theory \cite{A,Gr,MR}.
-In this paper we construct the integral cohomology ring $H^{\ast }(PU(n))$, using generators stemming from the Weyl invariants of $U(n)$.
-By the way we correct mistakes in the relevant works \cite{R,MR}, see Remark 1.5.
+The projective unitary group $PU(n)$ is the quotient of the unitary group $ U(n)$ by its center $S^{1}=\{e^{i\theta }I_{n};\theta \in \lbrack 0,2\pi ]\}$ , where $I_{n}$ is the identity matrix.
+This is the group of holomorphic isometries on the projective space $\mathbb{C}P^{n-1}$, essential to the pure Yang--Mills gauge theory, and to the twisted $K$-theory \cite{A,Gr,MR}.
+In this paper we compute the integral cohomology ring $H^{\ast }(PU(n))$, using generators constructed from the Weyl invariants of the group $U(n)$.
+This section gives an introduction to the main results.